qbixxx/UnoMIDIController/README.md

 To overcome this limitation, this project uses a CD4067 multiplexer.
 Instead of dedicating one pin per potentiometer, the multiplexer allows all 16 potentiometers to be read using a single analog input pin.
 This is achieved through time-division multiplexing, where the Arduino rapidly switches between the 16 inputs, reading them one-by-one.
 Since the switching is fast, it appears as if all potentiometers are being read at once.

 This approach allows for efficient use of limited hardware resources while enabling support for a large number of input devices.
-In fact, by connecting a multiplexer to each of the 6 analog input pins of the Arduino, you could theoretically read up to 96 potentiometers simultaneously.
+In fact, by connecting a multiplexer to each of the 6 analog input pins of the Arduino, you could theoretically read up to 96 potentiometers simultaneously!

 ## Dependencies: